Colorado Alcohol Rehab Menu

 There is continued debate on defining the term alcoholism as a disease.
 It is a condition in which a person is being influenced more often than he wishes by the drug, alcohol.
 To some this could be weekly or even monthly and to others it maybe daily, but when alcohol interfers with one's ability to survive at the level that he intends to, then it is problem.
 NIAAA give you the following tool to determine if you or a loved one has a drinking problem:

-• Have you ever felt you should cut down on your drinking?
+• Have you ever felt you should cut down on your drinking of alcohol?

-• Have people annoyed you by criticizing your drinking?
+• Have people annoyed you by criticizing your alcohol drinking or intake of alcohol?

-• Have you ever felt bad or guilty about your drinking?
+• Have you ever felt bad or guilty about your drinking alcohol?

-• Have you ever had a drink first thing in the morning to steady your nerves or to get rid of a hangover?
+• Have you ever had an alcoholic drink first thing in the morning to steady your nerves or to get rid of a hangover?

 One "yes" answer suggests a possible alcohol problem.
 More than one "yes" answer means it is highly likely that a problem exists.
 If you think that you or someone you know might have an alcohol problem, it is important to see a doctor or other health care provider right away.
 They can help you determine if a drinking problem exists and plan the best course of action.